observatorium/observatorium/docs/usage/getting-started.md

 * [The `API`](https://github.com/observatorium/api) is the facet of Observatorium service.
 It's a lightweight proxy written in Go that helps with multi-tenancy, tenancy (isolation, cross tenancy requests, rate-limiting, roles, tracing).
 This proxy should be used for all external traffic with Observatorium.

-* [OPA-AMS](https://github.com/observatorium/opa-ams) is our Go library for integrating Open Policy Agent with Red Hat authorization service for smooth Openshift experience.
+* [OPA-AMS](https://github.com/observatorium/opa-ams) is our Go library for integrating Open Policy Agent with Red Hat authorization service for smooth OpenShift experience.

 * [up](https://github.com/observatorium/up) is a useful Go service that periodically queries Observatorium and outputs vital metrics on the Observatorium read path healthiness and performance over time.